Solow Building: Upper stories

 The second floor was designed with a 26 ft ceiling, although a 18000 ft2 mezzanine above the second floor was erected during the Solow Building's construction.
 Designed by Bernard M. Deschler for the Morgan Guaranty Trust Company, the mezzanine was installed because Morgan Guaranty wanted to keep its investment managers and research specialists near each other.
 The mezzanine hangs from the ceiling using metal alloy bars.
 The second floor and mezzanine is still marketed as a trading floor as of 2021.
 The fourth floor contains a two-story mechanical space, which is hidden on the exterior.

 The typical upper story has a rectangular layout around a service core in the center, which contains the building's elevators and stairs.
 The upper stories are served by 24 elevators, which are divided into elevator banks serving different groups of floors.
 Above the 23rd story, the north facade has a direct view of Central Park.
 Overall, the tower has a gross floor area of about 1400000 ft2, with 33 elevators in total.
+There is about 20000 ft2 of amenity space on the 27th floor, including a 40-seat coffee lounge and a meeting room for over 100 people.
+In addition, there is a health club with a salt room, fitness equipment, plunge pools, and a golf simulator.
+The upper stories also include a tenant-only restaurant, Vista.